LinkChecker is a simple, lightweight JavaScript framework that assists in checking for broken links.

 }

 Assuming our link was local, check whether its broken.
-In the callback, this is bound to the link object and the brokenproperty stores the result of the check:
+In the callback,

 //within the callback, 'this' is bound to the Link object